tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Silence is often valued in Chinese social interactions, especially in tense or formal situations.
 It is used as a tool to avoid conflict, show respect, or gather one's thoughts before responding.
 In many cases, what is left unsaid is as important as what is spoken.

   - #### Ancestor Worship
     - Honoring ancestors is a deeply rooted tradition in Chinese culture.
 Ancestors are believed to have the power to bless or curse their descendants.
 This reverence is shown through ancestral altars, burning joss sticks, and offering food or paper money to the spirits.
-Tomb Sweeping Day (清明节 / Qingming Festival) is a significant occasion where families visit ancestral graves to clean the tombstones and make offerings.
+Tomb Sweeping Day (清明节 / Qīngmíng jié) is a significant occasion where families visit ancestral graves to clean the tombstones and make offerings.

   - #### Scholars and Calligraphy
     - Scholars hold a revered place in Chinese society, with the classic Confucian ideal of the "gentleman scholar" being a model for personal conduct.
 Calligraphy, considered the highest form of art, reflects a person's moral integrity, education, and character.
 The strokes of the brush are thought to embody the soul of the calligrapher.